Summer McIntosh and Ethan Katzberg wear Olympic gold medals while holding the Canadian flag in front of the Eiffel TowerAndrew Lahodynskyj/COC

 Early days of the maple leaf

-The first time a Canadian Olympian carried the current flag into an Olympic Games was at Grenoble 1968.
+The first time a Canadian Olympian carried our current flag into an Olympic Games was at Grenoble 1968.
 Winter and Summer Games were held in the same year until 1994 so, by virtue of being earlier on the calendar, alpine skier Nancy Greene was privileged to be the first athlete to carry Canada’s new national symbol into an Olympic Opening Ceremony.
 Greene went on to win gold and silver in Grenoble following the new flag’s Olympic debut.

 Eight years later Canada hosted an Olympic Games for the first time.
 Montreal 1976 presented a chance for Canadians to come together behind their relatively young symbol of unity.
 Middle distance runner Abby Hoffman carried Canada’s flag into Olympic Stadium, Queen Elizabeth II declared the Games open, and weightlifter Pierre St-Jean took the Olympic oath while holding the national flag (this was the custom at the time).

-A starring role
+A starring role for the maple leaf

 In the Closing Ceremony at Atlanta 1996, Nagano 1998 and Sydney 2000, Canadian Olympians unfurled a massive 18m x 9m flag during the informal portion when athletes can let loose and enjoy themselves in what is usually a massive dance party.
 Sheltered under a giant maple leaf, Canadians made their presence felt at each of these Ceremonies.
 Interestingly, the flag was handmade by parents of schoolchildren in Castle Hill, Australia as part of a project when their country bid for Sydney 2000.